mosip/biosdk-client/biosdk-client/README.md

 ## Overview

-The BioSDK-Client library provides an implementation of [IBioAPIV2](https://github.com/mosip/bio-utils/blob/master/kernel-biometrics-api/src/main/java/io/mosip/kernel/biometrics/spi/IBioApiV2.java), enabling seamless integration with Bio-SDK services for biometric-related functionalities.
+The **BioSDK-Client** library provides an implementation of [IBioApiV2](https://github.com/mosip/bio-utils/blob/master/kernel-biometrics-api/src/main/java/io/mosip/kernel/biometrics/spi/IBioApiV2.java), enabling seamless integration with Bio-SDK services for biometric-related functionalities.
 It supports operations like 1:N matching, segmentation, and extraction, making it a critical component for ID authentication and ID repository services.

+For a complete functional overview and capabilities, refer to the **[official documentation](https://docs.mosip.io/1.2.0/biometrics/biometric-sdk)**.

+### Used By

-It is used by:
+This library is used by the following MOSIP services:

 * [authentication-internal-service](https://github.com/mosip/id-authentication/tree/master/authentication/authentication-internal-service)
 * [authentication-service](https://github.com/mosip/id-authentication/tree/master/authentication/authentication-service)